Healthy Homes Assessment Seatoun

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure that their Seatoun rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be completely in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to make sure that their Seatoun rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals must be fully compliant by 1 July 2024.

-We will assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager about the tasks which needs to be completed and provide an assessment report that includes all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate the rental property you have in order to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we’ll advise you or your property manager about the tasks required. needs to be done, and provide the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements of the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of as much as $7,200 and additional healthier homes related fines.
+Failure to comply with the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not complying may be liable for as much as $7,200 and additional healthy homes connected fines.

-We are completely independent assessors of rental properties, we are completely qualified to evaluate each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, as well as completely qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6790